-This year for the first year, the Australia International Dive Expo will be held within the Sydney International Boat Show, in the lower level Exhibits.
+The Australia International Dive Expo for the second year will be held within the Sydney International Boat Show, in the lower level Exhibits.
 Your ticket to the Sydney International Boat Show also includes access to the Dive Exhibition.
-You can see a list of Dive exhibitors here.
+You can see a list of Dive exhibitors here soon.

-A list of Dive Exhibitors will be released here in mid-July.
+A list of Dive Exhibitors will be released online soon.

 There are plenty of places to stay in Sydney but for accommodation closest to the Show, please visit DarlingHarbour.com.
 The Quest Hotel in Mascot is offering 20% discount if you book with them directly and reference the Sydney International Boat Show.